ykjchen/JC-Autorenewable-Subscription-Manager-iOS/README.md

 - (BOOL)isSubscriptionActive;
 ```

+If you have multiple subscriptions in a 'family', this checks if any of them is active.

 ###Notifications

 1. `JCSubscriptionWasMadeNotification`: sent if an active subscription was verified when no previous subscription was found or a previous subscription lapsed.